ysun98/Contributions/CONTRIBUTING.md

 The username and repository name will be different, of course.

-Click on "Settings", which is currently located towards the top, on the right-hand side of the page.
+Click on `Settings`, which is currently located towards the top, on the right-hand side of the page.

-In the left hand "Options" section, click on "Webhooks & Services".
+In the left hand `Options` section, click on `Webhooks & Services`.

-Click on "Add webhook".
+Click on `Add webhook`.

 Paste the following URL into the `Payload URL` box:

     http://issues.bioconductor.org

-You can leave the other settings alone and click 'Add Webhook'
+You can leave the other settings alone and click `Add Webhook`.

 Assuming your package has been authorized to use our build system, subsequent pushes will now trigger builds, and the build reports